top of page

 Whilst several disciplines and topic specialisms have started to discuss the personal impact on researchers of studying emotionally challenging topics (such as death, poor mental health, and crime) and research projects in this area are mushrooming, there are still only a small number of data driven studies.
 As a new area of research, and emerging field of practice, how the intersection of gender, age, race, ethnicity, class, sexuality, region, nationality and/or dis/diff-ability/neurodiversity impacts on the lived experience of researchers doing this potentially distressing work is also relatively unbroken ground.

 If you are about to embark on research that you think could be very difficult emotionally, I cannot give you a definitive answer on how to protect your mental health, as we all have differing needs and contexts.
-However, I hope that sharing my own experience and some of our findings from the Researcher Wellbeing Project here at the University of Bath, might help you to start to think about your own wellbeing (and that of your colleagues), if you have not done so already, and start to plan how you might better protect yourself and others.
+However, I hope that sharing my own experience and some of our findings, guidance and resources developed as a result of the Researcher Wellbeing Project here at the University of Bath, might help you to start to think about your own wellbeing (and that of your colleagues), if you have not done so already, and start to plan how you might better protect yourself and others.

 I did not know it at the time, but this experience is a clear example of secondary trauma.
 Secondary trauma can include intrusions (e.g. I had and sometimes still have distressed memories linked to this research); avoidance (e.g. I unsuccessfully tried to avoid doing research around gender-based violence); alteration in arousal/reactivity (e.g. I found it very hard to concentrate on the data set to analyse it); and alteration in condition/mood (e.g. I was/am particularly worried about my children’s safety and had/have to proactively prevent myself from being over-protective).